 In one area, you're asked to help stop a group of werewolves who have recently attacked a group of elves.
 When you talk to the elves, you are asked by one man if you would look for his wife, who he believes has become a werewolf.
-When you find her, she's is, in fact, a werewolf, and is obviously in a great deal of pain and doing her best to fend off the savage nature of the werewolf.
+When you find her, she is, in fact, a werewolf, and is obviously in a great deal of pain and doing her best to fend off the savage nature of the werewolf.
 She asks you to kill her to make the pain stop.
 The voice acting and storytelling are both handled in such a way that this is actually quite a moving moment... until a moment after she is dead, at which point you realize you can loot the corpse.
 FOR A WEREWOLF PELT.

-Similarly, at the end of the game, if your Warden survives to slay the Archdemon, he/she pulls out a sword to deal the killing blow, despite their class.
+Similarly, at the end of the game and if your Warden survives to slay the Archdemon, he/she pulls out a sword to deal the killing blow, despite their class.
 Just imagine seeing your petite elven mage doling out some BFS justice and try not to go, "Huh?"
 And if someone in melee gets in a dramatic slow-motion finishing move, it resets in the cutscene so the Warden can do it over.

 Alter a character's armor and cutscenes — the best and/or most stirring ones included — involving that character will change their appearance accordingly.
-This includes if you remove their armor altogether, which players are often encouraged to do before Guest Star Party Members are Lost Forever.
+This includes if you remove their armor altogether, which players are often encouraged to do before Guest Star Party Members are lost.
 Cue Daveth flailing at Duncan's feet choking to death from the Taint in his underwear.

-This also happens with Mhairi in Awakening.
-It's also especially hard to take Alistair giving you a What the Hell, Hero? and leaving if you strip him down beforehand (otherwise, you will likely lose powerful, rare and valuable equipment).
+It's also especially hard to take Alistair'sWhat the Hell, Hero? and departure seriously if you strip him down beforehand (otherwise, you will likely lose powerful, rare, and valuable equipment).